worldbank/GEEST/README.md

 5. Enter an alternate raster output file name if desired.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-8. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/DOV_Raster_output.tif*)
+8. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/DOV_Raster_output.tif*)

 #### <a name="id-aggregation-tab"></a>4.2.4 Aggregate